Dave Ross: Broadcast career

-Other personal details
+In 2013, Ross began to host the Seattle Morning News.
+He retired from radio broadcasting on December 19, 2024, with his last show on SMN.
+Seattle Mayor Bruce Harrell appeared on Ross's final episode to read a proclamation that declared that day "Dave Ross Day", and Governor Jay Inslee called in to the show.

+Personal life

-He has served as President of the St. Monica's school commission, a member of the Eastside Board of Catholic Community Services, and was on the steering committee of the Campaign 5000 African-American community development bank.
+Ross has served as President of the St. Monica's school commission, a member of the Eastside Board of Catholic Community Services, and he was on the steering committee of the Campaign 5000 African-American community development bank.
 As of 2007, he served on the boards of the Seattle Transportation Choices Coalition and Economic Opportunity Institute.

 He met his wife Patti at Cornell, and they married in 1973.
 They have two daughters, Caitlin and Emilie.